-In the past, visions of people taking work calls with a cool lemonade in their hands and their feet in the sand would only be featured in infomercials for the latest “get rich quick” scheme.
-According to current studies, however, a whopping 1 in 4 Americans are now working remotely.
-While many opt to work from a home office, others are now seizing the opportunity to work remotely from paradise.
+In the past, visions of people taking work calls with a cool lemonade in their hands and toes in the sand would only be featured in infomercials for the latest “get rich quick” scheme.
+According to current studies, however, a whopping 1 in 4 Americans now work remotely.
+While many opt to work from a home office, others are seizing the opportunity to work remotely in a vacation rental in paradise.

-Whether your dreams of paradise include beach houses in Florida or villas on an island like Curacao, secluded cabins, or walking on palm tree-lined beaches, there are endless opportunities for remote workers looking for a change of scenery.
-If a permanent move is out of the question, why not try exploring these seven tips for long-term vacation rentals.
+Whether your dreams of paradise include beach houses in Florida or villas on an island like Curacao, or a secluded cabin, there are endless opportunities for remote workers looking for a change of scenery.
+If a permanent move is out of the question, why not try exploring these seven tips for long-term vacation rentals to work remotely.

 A long-term vacation rental is drastically different than booking a hotel for a few nights.
 The features that you may find charming on a weekend trip may not be ideal if you are staying in a location for several weeks or months.
-For instance, a community pool right outside of your window may be fun for an overnight trip, but the noise from others may be distracting while you are attempting to work remotely.
+For instance, a community pool right outside of your window may be fun for an overnight trip, but the noise may be distracting while you are attempting to work remotely in a vacation rental.

-Likewise, you may find it inconvenient not to have a washer and dryer on premises for weeks, whereas you might not mind it for a weekend.
-Think about the comforts of home and then decide which amenities are must-haves and which you can do without.
+Likewise, you may find it inconvenient without a washer and dryer on premises for weeks, whereas you might not mind it for a weekend.
+Think about the comforts of home, then decide which amenities are must-haves and which you can do without.
 This may also help to determine the type of property you are looking for, whether these are resorts in Curacao or condos in Miami.

 Whether you have your heart set on lounging on an island in the Caribbean, a mountain in Colorado, or a bustling city in Florida, be sure to do your research on the area before booking.
-This will help you gain a better understanding of the area if it is what you are looking for and if it’s conducive to remote working.
+This will help you gain a better understanding of the area if it is what you are looking for and if it’s conducive to work remotely in a vacation rental.

 For example, an all-inclusive resort in Curacao may include Wi-Fi, whereas a cabin in the mountains may not have any internet access.
 It is also important to consider the proximity of attractions, grocery stores, restaurants, pharmacies, or doctors’ offices when booking a long-term vacation rental.
 This can help you determine if there is access to public transportation or if you will need to rent a vehicle (or bring yours along, if feasible).